-If your loan application is denied, you might wonder what to do next.
-Why were you denied, how long do you need to wait before applying again, and what steps can you take to prevent it from happening again?
-It’s important to understand exactly what happened because it will probably continue to happen if you don’t take action (plus it’s a warning sign that something might be wrong).
+If your loan application is denied, you might not know where to turn or what to do next.
+You can start by finding out why were you denied, how long you need to wait before applying again, and what steps you can you take, right now and in the future, to prevent it from happening again.

-This applies to pretty much any type of loan that you apply for, including home and auto loans, credit cards, personal loans, and business loans.
+This applies to any type of loan you might apply for, including home and auto loans, credit cards, personal loans, and business loans.

 Whenever there is a disconnect between what you thought was possible and what your lender agrees to, it’s worth narrowing that gap.

-The first step is to find out why your loan application was not approved.
-Lenders are generally glad to give you a reason, and they’re required to provide certain disclosures in some cases – so there’s no reason not to find out.
+Find out why your loan application was not approved.
+Lenders are generally glad to give you an explanation and they’re required to provide certain disclosures, so there’s no reason not to find out.